dahliasan/ses-pup-dispersal/docs/methods.md

 Only tracked data from weaned seals that left the colony and provided > 10 days of ARGOS data were kept for further analysis.
 Additionally, some seals had missing weaning mass in the dataset (n = 3) – these were also removed from further analyses.
 The at-sea locations were filtered using a correlated random walk state-space model with a 4 m s⁻¹ max velocity threshold via the R package `aniMotum`.

+Particle Trace Generation

+We compared two datasets for generating particle traces: the Copernicus Global Ocean Physics Reanalysis (186m depth currents) and the Global Ocean Gridded SSALTO/DUACS Sea Surface Height L4 (surface currents).
+Preliminary analysis showed that seal tracks aligned more closely with surface particle traces (SI Fig. 1), which also provided more complete data (SI Fig. 2).
+Consequently, we used the surface current dataset for our analysis, allowing for a more comprehensive representation of ocean currents encountered by seals during dispersal.

 Dispersal Analysis

 We conducted a comprehensive dispersal analysis to investigate the relationship between seal movements and ocean currents.
 For each seal and corresponding particle track, we calculated bearings between each sequential location using the `geosphere` package in R. This provided us with a series of bearings representing the direction of movement for both seals and particles over time.
 We then computed cumulative circular correlations between these seal and particle bearings using the `circular` package to assess the similarity in movement patterns.